 The Winter Garden also achieved considerable success with a number of plays including Lewis Casson in George Bernard Shaw’s On the Rocks (1933), Love on the Dole (1935) starring Wendy Hiller, a Donald Wolfit season (1945), Agatha Christie’s Witness for the Prosecution (1953), Hotel Paradiso (1956) starring Alec Guinness, Douglas Byng, Irene Worth and featuring Billie Whitelaw as a maid, Tyrone Power in Shaw’s The Devil’s Disciple (1956) and Eugene O’Neill’s The Iceman Cometh (1958).

 In 1959 the theatre closed when the Rank Organisation sold it to a property developer.
 The Winter Garden was stripped and stood idle for many years whilst different plans for the site came and went.
-Eventually it was demolished and the replacement building as it stands today consists of an underground car park, a cabaret venue, the Gillian Lynne TheatreTheatre, a basement nightclub/bar, several shops and a residential tower.
+Eventually, it was demolished and the replacement building as it stands today consists of an underground car park, a cabaret venue, the theatre, a basement nightclub/bar, several shops and a residential tower.

-The Twenty-first century productions have been Bill Kenwright’s new production of Joseph and the Amazing Technicolor Dreamcoat (2003) starring Stephen Gately, The Blue Man Group (2005) who brought a whole new theatrical experience to London, Ian McKellen led the RSC ensemble casts of King Lear and The Seagull (2007) and short runs for the new musicals Gone With the Wind (2008) and Imagine This (2008).
-The National Theatre’s award-winning stage production of Michael Morpurgo’s War Horsetransferred to the theatre in 2009 and played to packed houses for over 8 years.
+The 21st century productions have been Bill Kenwright’s new production of Joseph and the Amazing Technicolor Dreamcoat (2003) starring Stephen Gately, The Blue Man Group (2005) who brought a whole new theatrical experience to London, Ian McKellen led the RSC ensemble casts of King Lear and The Seagull (2007) and short runs for the new musicals Gone With the Wind (2008) and Imagine This (2008).
+The National Theatre’s award-winning stage production of Michael Morpurgo’s War Horse transferred to the theatre in 2009 and played to packed houses for over eight years.